 Signs That Your Spouse May Be Using Drugs

 Let’s discuss some of the signs that your spouse could be using drugs and what can you do about it.
 Being informed can save a life.

 Drugs affect the body, and the longer the use goes on, the more signs you will see.
-Some things to look for include sudden changes in appetite or weight, sleep patterns and hygienic habits.
-Drugs can make your spouse more tired, for example, and the lethargy can make them stop taking care of themselves.
-Also look for bloodshot eyes, nosebleeds or changes in skin coloration.
+Some things to look for include sudden changes in appetite or weight, sleep patterns, and hygienic habits.
+Drugs can make your spouse more tired, for example, and lethargy can make them stop taking care of themselves.
+Also look for bloodshot eyes, nosebleeds, or changes in skin coloration.

 Secretive or suspicious behavior is also common in addicts.
 They may lock themselves away for extended periods of time, stop taking an interest in their favorite hobbies or have a sudden change in friends.
 You may also notice that your spouse has personality changes or severe mood swings and has more conflict with their personal relationships.

 Since drugs have an impact on the brain, psychological changes are apparent almost immediately.
 You may notice that your spouse has increased paranoia, defensiveness, or trouble paying attention.